arangodb/docs/3.8/appendix-deprecated.md

   [HTTP Interface for Documents](http/document-working-with-documents.html#bulk-document-operations) that can insert, update, replace or remove arrays of documents.

-- **Accessing collections by ID instead of by name**:
-  Accessing collections by their internal ID instead of accessing them by name is deprecated and highly discouraged.
-This functionality may be removed in future versions of ArangoDB.

 - **Simple Queries**: Idiomatic interface in arangosh to perform trivial queries.
   They are superseded by [AQL queries](aql/index.html), which can also be run in arangosh.
 AQL is a language on its own and way more powerful than